'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 This fact was indubitable in its actions, and with its consequential effects.
 There was no uncertain doubt in my mind that Callum MacClure was alive, and implicated in the murders.
 However, the question that had continued to burden me was what was his duplicitous association?
 I had asked Mr Morrison, what would he do, if he was Callum MacClure?
 His response was somewhat ambiguous.

-'If I was Callum MacClure you ask detective?
+'If I was Callum MacClure you ask inspector?
 I suppose I would attempt to control my irrepressible rage, and seek interment'.

-'It is an interesting answer Mr Morrison, but do you believe that he would not want to be apprehended?'
+'It is an interesting answer, but do you believe that he would not want to be apprehended?'
 I asked.

 Mr Morrison soon left the Police Station, and I headed to the cell where Mr Craig was at, so that I could speak to him.
 When I reached his cell, he was very frightened and wearisome, as if he was mindful of his surroundings and of somebody.